 Baseball on the radio continues a long tradition of sports fans enjoying the game while driving to the shore, working outside, or just relaxing.

 Released each season the Phillies yearbook includes player action shots along with player statistics, family photos, Phillies in the Community, and more.

 Sponsor a day at Citizens Bank Park by placing logo on a Phillies giveaway item, given to fans upon entry at gates.
 Benefits of a Promotional Day sponsorship include:

 Phillies Charities, Inc. is the fundraising arm of the Phillies organization, serving the tri-state area and the Phillies Minor League affiliates.
 Phillies Charities Inc. awards grants to a variety of charitable organizations each year.
 The Phillies family - from the players, coaches and their wives to the alumni, Ballgirls and front office staff - consider it a privilege and a pleasure to give back to the community year-round.

-Each runner receives a long sleeve tech tee, finisher medal, gift bag, personalized bib, 20% discount for Majestic Clubhouse Store and voucher for two tickets to a Phillies game in 2018.
+The annual event, capped at 6,000 runners, benefits Phillies Charities.
+Each participant receives a long sleeve tech tee, finisher medal, gift bag, personalized bib, 20% discount coupon for the Majestic Clubhouse Store and voucher for four tickets to a Phillies game.

 Batting Practice Tour

 A pre-game batting practice tour allows your intimate group field level access so you can get as close to the action as possible while the Phillies take batting practice.
 Your guide will also show you other behind-the-scenes areas not open to the general public.